 Applicable Guidelines

-Procurement under the Project will follow the World Bank’s Procurement Regulations for IPF Borrowers for Goods, Works, Non-Consulting and Consulting Services, dated July 1, 2016 (revised in November 2017 and August 2018).
-The project will be subject to the World Bank’s Anticorruption Guidelines, dated October 15, 2006, revised in January 2011, and as of July 1, 2016.
-Country will use the Systematic Tracking of Exchanges in Procurement (STEP) to plan, record and track procurement transactions.
+Procurement under the project will follow the World Bank’s Procurement Regulations for IPF Borrowers for Goods, Works, Non-Consulting and Consulting Services, dated July 1, 2016 (revised in November 2017 and August 2018).
+The project will be subject to the World Bank’s Anticorruption Guidelines, dated October 15, 2006, revised in January 2011, and as of July 1, 2016 and the Asian Infrastructure Investment Bank’s Policy on Prohibited Practices”, dated December 8, 2016, with respect to the prohibited practices of “Misuse of Resources” and “Theft”, as defined therein, to the extent that such Prohibited Practices are not covered in the Bank’s Anti-Corruption Guidelines.
+C

-Given the emergency of the situation, procurement under the Project will be frontloaded to the maximum extent possible, according to the availability of health care related supplies during the first year of project implementation.
+Systematic Tracking of Exchanges in Procurement (STEP).
+All procurement transactions for post and prior contract review under the project will be recorded in or processed through the Bank’s planning and tracking system, STEP.
+This tool will be used to manage the exchange of information (such as bidding documents, bid evaluation reports, no-objections, and so on) between the implementing agency and the Bank.

+Hands-on expanded implementation support (HEIS).
+For the procurement of initial needs, the World Bank will provide HEIS to the borrower as follows: (a) provision of draft technical requirements and specifications, as requested by the MoILHSA; (b) assistance to the implementing agency in drafting procurement documents; and (c) advice on evaluation procedures, including participation as observers during contract negotiations, only to clarify matters related to the World Bank’s Procurement Regulations.
+The Bank Facilitated Procurement (BFP) as part of HEIS will be provided to proactively assist the Borrower’s implementing agency in accessing existing supply chains for the agreed list of critical medical consumables and equipment needed under the Project.
+Once the suppliers are identified, the World Bank will proactively provide support with negotiating prices and other contract conditions.
+The Borrower will remain legally responsible for entering into contracts and Project implementation, including assuring relevant logistics with suppliers, such as arranging the necessary freight/shipment of the goods to their destination, receiving and inspecting the goods and paying the suppliers, with the World Bank Direct Payment disbursement option available to it.
+If needed, the World Bank may also provide HEIS to the implementing agency in contracting to outsource logistics.Given the emergency of the situation, procurement under the project will be frontloaded to the maximum extent possible, according to the availability of health care related supplies during the first year of project implementation.

 Activities involving Military Forces and Police.
-Georgia may seek the Bank’s assistance for certain COVID-19 activities carried out by security or military forces, such as the procurement and distribution of medical supplies and drugs or the minor refurbishment of the medical facilities.
-Given both the necessity to resort to military support in responding to the public health emergency of COVID-19, and the risks associated with such use of the military including possible abuses, the Bank will undertake, when and as reasonably feasible, a rapid assessment of relevant factors and include appropriate environmental and social risk mitigation measures reflected in relevant operation’s documents.
+Georgia may seek the World Bank’s assistance for certain COVID-19 activities carried out by security or military forces, such as the procurement and distribution of medical supplies and drugs or the minor refurbishment of the medical facilities.
+Given both the necessity to resort to military support in responding to the public health emergency of COVID-19, and the risks associated with such use of the military including possible abuses, the World Bank will undertake, when and as reasonably feasible, a rapid assessment of relevant factors and include appropriate environmental and social risk mitigation measures reflected in relevant operation’s documents.
 Staff will be provided with guidance on such assessments and supervision of activities involving military and security forces.